vegettoGit/Learning-collection/C++/Functional Programming/README.md

   * Lifting a function to a vector.
 * Values.
   * Expressions yield values, Statements do not.
   * Vaue-oriented design reconciles functional and procedural programming by focusing on value semantics.
-Liike functional programming, it promotes local reasoning and composition.
+Like functional programming, it promotes local reasoning and composition.
 * Immutable.
   * Top 4 places to never use const.
 * C++ 20 Ranges.